 BlackLine helps companies shift their audit preparation from a manual process driven by and reliant on spreadsheets to a largely automated exercise that helps the finance team optimize its efforts to perform quality work efficiently.

 One of the most powerful ways BlackLine can help a company prepare for its first financial statement audit is by enabling a centralized repository for its data.
 Instead of financial and performance data being stored on spreadsheets, potentially in multiple locations, BlackLine offers a secure cloud-based repository that offers a single source of truth for vital information.

 Advantages of Having a Single Repository

 A cloud-based repository offers several advantages for the company during the close process, as well as when it prepares for its audit.
-Data no longer needs to be compiled and reformatted manually, saving valuable staff time and effort.
-Additionally, here are other advantage of BlackLine’s centralized data.
+Data must no longer be compiled and reformatted manually, saving valuable staff time and effort.
+Additionally, here are other advantages of BlackLine’s centralized data.

 Ability to Select Shared Access

 The company can give its auditors access to selected data within the cloud-based repository.
 This can optimize the audit by eliminating the time-consuming aspect of a manual audit in which the auditor requests data that the finance team has to compile and share.

 Decrease Wasted Time Tracking Down Information

 Storing information in a centralized repository also reduces the risk of requested information being challenging to track down.
 In addition to wasting time and causing frustration within the finance team, searching for missing data can increase the time the audit takes (and create a corresponding increase in audit fees).